 This work performs a deliberately simplified analysis, not simulating the detector's response and ignoring many of the highly relevant subtleties.
-For example, we assume 100% trigger efficiencies, event reconstruction efficiencies, confusion factors, energy resolution, etc. However, even when not simulating the detector, we have to take into account its basic geometry.
+For example, we assume 100% trigger efficiencies, event reconstruction efficiencies, confusion factors, energy resolution, etc. However, even when not simulating the detector fully, we still take into account its basic geometry and key details.
 Namely, not every lepton can be detected or recorded.
 The Muon Spectrometer does not cover a full $4\pi$ solid angle, not all muons have the sufficient kinematic properties needed for triggering and the decay volume is bounded; consequentially some of the relevant final states cannot be detected.
 To account for this and determine the acceptance of our signal, we impose the following cuts: